johnwalicki/STM32MP1-Edge-WatsonIoT-Workshop/part2/DISCOVERYIOTDATA.md

 - Wire the Node-RED nodes together by click / dragging your mouse from nodelet to nodelet as show in the screenshot.
 - Click on the red **Deploy** button in the upper right corner.
-- Observe the DiscoveryKit IoT Node sensor data in the **debug** tab of the Node-RED right sidebar.
+- Observe the DiscoveryKit sensor data in the **debug** tab of the Node-RED right sidebar.
 You can expand the twisties to expose the JSON object information.
 Hover over a debug message in the right sidebar and the node that generated the message will be outlined in orange.
   ![Receive DiscoveryKit Data](/screenshots/DiscoveryKit-ReceiveData-Deploy.png)

 **Congratulations** - Your Node-RED flow is receiving sensor data from the Discovery Kit board.